East New Market, Maryland: 20th century

-The supposition (infra) that the retention of such a major number of old buildings in whole or in part dating in some cases as far back as the latter part of the seventeenth century was due wholly or significantly to the lack of financial resources and economic prospects of the community is correct only due to many factors such as the severe and lasting effect of the economic collapse suffered by the United States in general during the Great Depression.
+The supposition that the retention of such a major number of old buildings in whole or in part dating in some cases as far back as the latter part of the seventeenth century was due wholly or significantly to the lack of financial resources and economic prospects of the community is correct only due to many factors such as the severe and lasting effect of the economic collapse suffered by the United States in general during the Great Depression.
 The failure of the steam ship lines (which had by the 1920s and 1930s been acquired by the railroads) came at a time when there were insufficient resources, public or private, to maintain them).
 Subsequently, the decline and loss of profitability by the railroads marked a period in which the entire region of the Eastern Shore of Maryland fell into decline and obscurity.
 For such a small town to have achieved and maintained so much is truly remarkable.
 Only the county seat of Cambridge with a population vastly larger by comparison could boast so many municipal achievements so early for so long.

 In 1880, four years after the nation's centennial, the town's population stood at 242 with no comparable data from the 1870 census.
 With East New Market and Cambridge as the only two communities set out in the census report, the picture of a rural agrarian and aqua-cultural county is complete.
 The report notes that the election district had a total population of 2498.
 This represented an increase in the districts' total population by 151.
 This is remarkable when noting that a significant portion of the district was lost prior to the census due to the creation of the 14th or Linkwood Election District.

 Population counts for the town showed 1,267 in 1900 (all statistics per U.S. Census Bureau as reported by minor civil division per respective census.).
 By comparison the population of the village of Secretary was 410.
 There were 721 persons in the East New Market election district living outside the town limits.
 The village of Hurlock, which had by 1900 been made part of the new 15th election district subsequent to the 1890 census, had a population of 280.
 In 1910 the election district's total population was 2,068 with the town proper showing a decrease in population to 880 and Secretary's at 409.
 Hurlock had grown to 516.
-By 1930 the entire East New Market Election district had a total population of 1,800 of which 940 are noted as rural farm population.
+In 1920, the total for the district had reached 2008 without breaking down the totals for the town of East New Market nor the Village of Secretary.
+By 1930, the entire East New Market Election district had a total population of 1,800 of which 940 are noted as rural farm population.
 No separate town figures are shown.
-In 1920 the total for the district had reached 2008 without breaking down the totals for the town of East New Market nor the Village of Secretary.